synerma/apartment/README.md

 application.
 If you need to have certain data sequestered based on account or company, but still allow some data to exist in a common tenant, Apartment can help.

-## Apartment Fork: ros-apartment
+## Apartment Fork: synerma-apartment

 This gem is a fork of the original Apartment gem, which is no longer maintained.
-We have continued development under the name `ros-apartment` to keep the gem up-to-date and compatible with the latest versions of Rails. `ros-apartment` is designed as a drop-in replacement for the original, allowing you to seamlessly transition your application without code changes.
+We have continued development under the name `synerma-apartment` to keep the gem up-to-date and compatible with the latest versions of Rails. `synerma-apartment` is designed as a drop-in replacement for the original, allowing you to seamlessly transition your application without code changes.

 ## Community Support

 This project thrives on community support.
-Whether you have an idea for a new feature, find a bug, or need help with `ros-apartment`, we encourage you to participate!
+Whether you have an idea for a new feature, find a bug, or need help with `synerma-apartment`, we encourage you to participate!
 For questions and troubleshooting, check out our [Discussions board](https://github.com/rails-on-services/apartment/discussions) to connect with the community.
 You can also open issues or submit pull requests directly.
-We are committed to maintaining `ros-apartment` and ensuring it remains a valuable tool for Rails developers.
+We are committed to maintaining `synerma-apartment` and ensuring it remains a valuable tool for Rails developers.

 ### Maintainer Update